maticzav/label-sync/packages/label-sync/README.md

 # label-sync

-> A delightful assistant for syncing Github Labels across your fleet.
+> This is a legacy feature.
+Refer to the `/examples` folder for spec.